johngai19/go_k8s_helm/README.md

 │   └── README.md       # Detailed guide for deploying the umbrella chart
 ├── go.mod              # Go module file
 ├── go.sum
+├── TODO.md             # List of planned features and enhancements
 └── README.md           # This file
 ```

 ## Command-Line Utilities

+These utilities serve both as functional tools and as test harnesses for the underlying `internal` packages.

 ### `k8schecker`

-The `k8schecker` is a command-line utility built with this project to interact with Kubernetes clusters and verify various states and permissions.
+The `k8schecker` is a command-line utility to interact with Kubernetes clusters and verify various states and permissions.

 **Location:** `cmd/k8schecker/main.go`